flagshipcompany/best-practices/php.md

 ## Number rounding
- - Taxes must be stored and calculated with 4 decimals.
+ - Taxes must be stored and handled with 4 decimals.
  - Round subtotals to two decimals for calculations.
- - Always round to two decimals for display purposes.
+ - Always round (taxes, subtotals and totals) to two decimals for display purposes.
 Use number_format() for pages and round() for API responses.